nubia-sousa/nubia-sousa/README.md

 ## Hi there 👋
-:rosto_sorridente:getting started in the git world
+getting started in the git world